Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Results

 \subsection{FSA Emulation}

 We first evaluate our model on a set of \emph{automaton state tracking} tasks, originally introduced in~\cite{deletang_neural_2023}.
 The four tasks correspond to four finite-state automata of various complexities.
 The benchmark is centered at evaluating the \emph{length generalization} of the models, which serves as a proxy of the model having learned the correct algorithmic abstraction, avoiding fixed-length \emph{shortcut} solutions~\cite{liu_transformers_2023}.
-Concretely, the models are trained for 100,000 steps on a dataset of randomly sampled sequences of symbolic inputs of length 3 to 40, and are evaluated on sequences of length 40--256.
-We extend the set of results from~\cite{walker_2025_structured}, which evaluates each model under only one varying hyperparameter choice, state dimensionality of 128 or 512, reporting the best obtained result.
+Concretely, the models are trained for 100,000 steps on randomly sampled sequences of inputs of length 3 to 40, and are evaluated on sequences of length 40--256.
+We extend the set of results from~\cite{walker_2025_structured} which evaluates each model under a single varying hyperparameter choice, state dimensionality of 128 or 512.
 We instead fix the dimensionality to 128, finding that it is sufficient for high performance.
-The other hyperparameters are fixed for each model.
-All models are evaluated using two layers.
-Our Table~\ref{tab:fsa-table} reports the mean and standard deviation of the best validation accuracy of five randomly initialized models.
-The set of evaluated models consists of recurrent and parallelizable models, where we \textbf{bold} and \uline{underline} the best and second-best parallelizable model, respectively.
+Table~\ref{tab:fsa-table} reports the mean and standard deviation of the best validation accuracy of five randomly initialized models.
+The set of evaluated models consists of recurrent and parallelizable models, where we \textbf{bold} and \uline{underline} the \textbf{best} and \uline{second-best} parallelizable model, respectively.
 Excluding the Transformer, the parallelizable models can be interpreted as SSMs with various transition matrix structures, namely diagonal (\cite{gu_mamba_2023, walker_2025_structured} and our $\mathbb{C}$ diagonal model defined by setting $P(u_t)$ to identity), diagonal plus low-rank (\cite{schlag2021linear,yang2024parallelizing,grazzi2024unlocking}), product of diagonal plus low-rank~\citep{walker_2025_structured,peng_2025_rwkv,siems_2025_deltaproduct}, as well as alternative variants including block-diagonal, a Walsh-Hadamard matrix modulated by an input-dependent diagonal matrix, and a mixture of diagonal and dense matrices~\cite{walker_2025_structured}.
-As we can read from the table, our model performs best, with a significant margin over the second-best method which utilizes dense matrices every $16^{\text{th}}$ transition.
+As we can read from the table, our model performs best, with a significant margin over the second-best method.